expertflow/keycloak-nodejs-connect/READ_ME.md

 ##### userAuthentication(user_name, user_password)
 ```
 This function ask keycloak whether user exists in keycloak or not.
-If user exists it returns an access_token with all the roles,permissions and other data against that user.
+If user exists it returns a KeyCloakUser object with the user information.
 ```

 ##### createResource(resource_name, resource_scope = env.SCOPE_NAME)